Xinghan/vSphere-machine-learning-extension/docs/install/tkgs.rst

 	kubectl create ns carvel-kubeflow
 	kubectl config set-context --current --namespace=carvel-kubeflow

-	kctrl package repository add --repository kubeflow-carvel-repo --url  projects.packages.broadcom.com/kubeflow/kubeflow-carvel-repo:1.8.1
+	kctrl package repository add --repository kubeflow-carvel-repo --url projects.registry.vmware.com/kubeflow/kubeflow-carvel-repo:1.6.1

-If you get the error `kctrl: Error: the server could not find the requested resource (post packagerepositories.packaging.carvel.dev)`, this means the Carvel Custom Resource Definitions (CRDs) have not been installed.
+If you get the error `kctrl: Error: the server could not find the requested resource (post packagerepositories.packaging.carvel.dev)`, this means the Carvel Custom Resource Definitions (CRD) have not been installed.
-You can solve this error by running:
+You can do so by running:

 .. code-block:: shell